-A quotation in response to a verbal enquiry shall identify the document the information provided against which the offer is made and record the name of the individual who provided the documented information.
+A quotation in response to a verbal enquiry shall record the full name of the individual who provided the information.

 Where subsequent to the issue of the quotation/offer the customer provides additional documented information relevant to the concrete specification, this shall be reviewed by a technically competent person and included on contractual documentation.